Tiger Technologies Technical Support

 Yes, technically advanced users should be able to transfer existing site pages using the wget software installed on our servers.

-After making a telnet or SSH connection, you would change into the html directory:
+After making an SSH connection, you would change into the html directory:

 cd html